Fractured Magic: Chapter Twenty-Eight

 “Maebhe?”
 Kieran called.
 “Are you coming or not?”

-“Yes,” Maebhe said, tearing her eyes away.
-They fell to the palace, searching for King Riordan’s tower.
-Just as she found it, she noticed blue curtains being drawn hastily shut.
+Maebhe tore her eyes away.
+They dropped to the palace, and out of curiosity, Maebhe looked for King Riordan’s tower.
+Just as she found it, blue curtains were drawn hastily shut.
 “I’m coming.”

 “Come along, Ofelia,” Isobel said, holding the sleepy five-year-old’s hand as they walked along.
-It was a foggy morning, brisk and still.
-The first sun had risen only half an hour ago and Gallontea was quiet.
+The rain had stopped, but a terrible fog had replaced it.
+The air was damp, heavy, and Gallonten was quiet.
 They passed only a few others on the streets.

-“You really don’t have to come all this way, Isobel,” Gareth said.
+“You really don’t have to come all this way, Boop,” Gareth said.

-“We’re seeing you to the city gates,” Isobel said.
+“We’re seeing you out of the city,” Isobel said.
 “It’s the least we can do.
 Who knows when we’ll see you next.”

 Roman and Leandros, walking ahead of them, kept quiet.
-When they reached the city gates and Gareth said his goodbyes to Isobel and Ofelia, they kept their distance.
-It was awkward and uncomfortable; they’d spoken as little as possible since they’d interviewed Theodosia Fairfax two days before.
-Since the messy confrontation in the rain that followed.
+When they finally stopped so Gareth could say his goodbyes to Isobel and Ofelia, they kept their distance.
+Things were awkward and uncomfortable between them, still; they’d spoken as little as possible since they’d gone to meet Theodosia Fairfax two days before, and since the bitter confrontation that had followed.

-Instead of engaging Leandros, Roman watched Gareth.
-They were always so gentle with each other, so tender.
+Roman watched Gareth.
+He and Isobel were always so gentle with each other, so tender.
 Watching them made him hurt in a way that felt both confusing and warm.
 He stiffened in surprise when Isobel came over and hugged him goodbye, whispering in his ear, “Promise you’ll keep him safe.”

 “I promise,” Roman whispered back before they broke apart.
-When they did, Isobel had tears in her eyes.
+When they did, he noticed tears gathering in Isobel’s eyes.
 She wiped them quickly, turning to Ofelia and holding out her hand.

 “Come along, Fe.
 It’s time for us to go home; we’ll see your father again soon.”

 Roman, Gareth, and Leandros watched them disappear into the city smog.
 When they were fully out of sight, Leandros sighed and smoothed out his coat.
-It really was all black, like Gareth had said.
-He really did dress in mourning blacks, even with Roman beside him.
-“Are you all right, Mr. Ranulf?” he asked.
+He really did wear mourning blacks, like Gareth had said.
+Roman was just having trouble believing it was really for him.
+“Are you all right, Mr. Ranulf?”
+Leandros asked.

 “Hm?”
 Gareth said, finally tearing his eyes from the place his wife and daughter had vanished.
 “Oh, yes.
 Quite.
 As right as I can be.”

-Leandros nodded.
+Leandros nodded, then gave Gareth’s arm an awkward pat.
 “The others are waiting.
 We should be off.”

 “Wait!” a distant voice called.
 “Wait for me!”

-They all turned to find a young woman in a crisp dress running toward them, waving her straw hat to get their attention.
-She wasn’t exactly dressed for a journey, but there was nothing to be done for it now.
-Thea Fairfax joined them, breathless and smiling.
-“I passed Mrs. Ranulf and Ofelia on the way, and she said if I hurried, I might catch up with you.
+A young woman in a crisp dress emerged from the fog, running toward them and waving her straw hat excitedly.
+She wasn’t exactly dressed for the journey, but Thea Fairfax struck Roman as someone who would dress however she wanted, regardless of the occasion.
+She was out of breath by the time she caught up to them, but that didn’t dim her bright grin.
+“I passed Mrs. Ranulf and Ofelia on my way, and Isobel said that if I hurried, I might catch up with you.
 I’m glad I did; I hate showing up to things alone.”

 Leandros offered her a small smile.
-“So do I. Now, let’s go before anyone else finds us.”
+“So do I. Now please, let’s go before anyone else delays us.”

-Outside the city walls, the security team, half a dozen horses, and and three loaded wagons waited.
+Far outside the city, Unity’s security team, half a dozen horses, and three loaded wagons waited.
 There were no Unity or Alfheimr symbols on any of their belongings, nothing to give away the official nature of their mission.
 They looked like any other group of merchants or travelers preparing for a journey, even the Unity workers helping them load their supplies dressed in plain, unassuming clothes.

 “Is this everyone?”
-Thea asked in a loud whisper.
+Thea asked Roman in a loud whisper.

 “Oh!
-I forgot you haven’t met anyone yet,” Eresh said, spinning to try to locate the rest of the team.
-He and Thea had met the day before, when Leandros had brought her and Roman to the island for paperwork.
-Eresh had been cold and jealous of Thea for about an hour, and then he’d gotten over it, finding in Thea someone who finally matched his energy.
+I forgot you haven’t met anyone yet.”
+Eresh spun to try to locate the rest of the team.
+He and Thea had met the day before, when Leandros brought her and Roman to the island for paperwork.
+Eresh had been cold and jealous of Thea for about an hour, and then he’d gotten over it, finally finding in her someone who matched his energy.
 He pointed.
 “There’s Ivor Linde, Aaror Thomason, and Eftychia O’Neill, of the security team.
 Trinity Smith, our negotiator, and Cathwright, a skilled barrister.
 Ms. Corscia is also around here somewhere.
 It’s a lot of names, I’m sure, but we’ll all grow much closer on the journey.”

 “Gods, I hope not,” Roman murmured.
-When Eresh and Leandros turned away to discuss business, he asked Thea in an undertone, “What do you see when you look at them all?”
+When Eresh and Leandros turned away to discuss business, he asked Thea, “What do you see when you look at them all?”

 “Nothing suspicious yet,” Thea said.
 “Ms. Smith and Cathwright are reserved, but it’s just nerves.”